Democrats seize on McConnell’s stimulus block in Georgia runoff

 McConnell on the Senate floor said the president had "linked" these three priorities on Tuesday, likely aiming to set the stage for an effort to address all of them together.

 But it's highly unlikely that the Senate is able to scrounge the 60 votes needed to end debate on the bill.
-That, however, is likely the point of McConnell introducing it -- to provide political cover to GOP senators who want to say they voted in favor of stimulus checks while loading up the legislation with poison pills so it will not pass.
+The bill, however, could provide political cover to GOP senators who want to say they voted in favor of stimulus checks while loading up the legislation with poison pills so it will not pass.
 Schumer called the bill a "cynical gambit."

 At least five GOP senators have said at this point that they are in favor of $2,000 stimulus checks in some form.
 If all of those senators were to vote to end debate on the House stimulus check bill -- that is, assuming McConnell even brings it back to the floor -- then there would need to be seven more Republicans voting to support the checks to break a filibuster.